maxobaxo/ping-pong/README.md

 by Max Scher

 ## Description ##
-This web application takes a number from a user returns a range of numbers from 1 to the chosen number, except:
+This web application takes a number from a user, returning a range of numbers from 1 to the chosen number, except:
 * Numbers divisible by 3 are replaced with "ping"
 * Numbers divisible by 5 are replaced with "pong"
 * Numbers divisible by 15 are replaced with "ping-pong"